Interim Operation Plan - Morehead City Harbor

 View Graphic: Morehead City Harbor site map and sediment zones

-Roughly 600,000 cubic yards of sand will be dredged and utilized for beach nourishment over a total of approximately 1.6 miles of shoreline in “Year 1” of the Interim Operation Plan.
-As a quick mental image, a standard dump truck holds roughly 15 cubic yards of dry sand meaning the nourishment effort planned for this winter is equivalent to roughly 40,000 dump trucks worth of sand, or encompasses enough sand to extend a NCAA regulation basketball court roughly 3,450 feet up in the air.
-The contract has been awarded to Weeks Marine for a total of ~$7,900,000, and dredging/nourishment activities must be completed between November 16, 2013 and April 30, 2014.
+Roughly 667,000 cubic yards of sand will be dredged and utilized for beach nourishment over a total of approximately 1.8 miles of shoreline in “Year 1” of the Interim Operation Plan.
+As a quick mental image, a standard dump truck holds roughly 15 cubic yards of dry sand meaning the nourishment effort planned for this winter is equivalent to roughly 44,500 dump trucks worth of sand, or encompasses enough sand to extend a NCAA regulation basketball court roughly 3,832 feet up in the air.
+The contract has been awarded to Great Lakes Dredge & Dock for a total of ~$9,435,825, and dredging/nourishment activities must be completed between November 16, 2016 and April 30, 2017.
 This is considered as the “environmental window”, and is designated as the timeframe when the impact risks associated with dredging and nourishment to both land- and water-based habitat and wildlife are at their minimum.
-This year’s effort is scheduled to start on or near January 15, 2014 and includes just one-half of the volume of sand dredged and pumped in 2010-11.
+This year’s effort started on March 24, 2017.

 Importantly, the Corps and the National Park Service (NPS) are also concomitantly developing a Dredged Material Management Plan (DMMP) addressing longer term dredging and disposal issues at the harbor that encapsulates a twenty year time horizon.
-A draft of this later report was just released in October 2013 and is part of a legal settlement the Corps and Carteret County agreed to in December 2008.
-Thus, the Interim Operation Plan will be continued to be employed until the final DMMP is approved and instituted (likely 2015 - 2036).
+A draft of this later report was released in October 2013 and a second draft/final in June 2016 and is all part of a legal settlement the Corps and Carteret County agreed to in December 2008.
+Thus, the Interim Operation Plan will be continued to be employed until the final DMMP is approved and instituted (likely 2018 - 2038).